riotkit-org/riotkit-do/README.rst

 RKD - RiotKit DO
 ================

-Task executor - balance between Makefile and Gradle.
+Task executor - balance between Makefile and Gradle [see documentation_]

 THIS PROJECT IS A WORK IN PROGRESS.

+**Goals:**

-**Goals:** - Define tasks as simple as in Makefile - Reuse code as simple as in Gradle (using extensions that provides tasks.
-Extensions are installable from PIP) - Simple configuration in Python
+- Define tasks as simple as in Makefile
+- Reuse code as simple as in Gradle (using extensions that provides tasks.
+Extensions are installable from PIP)
+- Simple configuration in Python
+- Write tasks code in Python as simple as possible

 Rules
 -----